“The essence of care seems lost”: UK doulas call out the over-medicalisation of birth

 “But a reason I wanted to do it is to get more fixed location defibrillators so if people are in the same situation as me, it’s far more accessible.”

-Sam set up his GoFundMe page with a goal to raise £2,400 to cover the cost of two fixed-location defibrillators, but in just one day he raised over £4,000.
+Sam set up his GoFundMe page with a goal to raise £2,400 to cover the cost of two automated external defibrillators (AEDs), but he raised over £4,000 in just one day.

-Three months later, he has received over £8000, to buy and install ten fixed-location defibrillators at local leisure centres, sports facilities and on remote running tracks.
+Three months later, he has received over £8000 in donations to buy and install ten fixed-location defibrillators at local leisure centres, sports facilities and on remote running tracks.

 London Hearts, the leading defibrillator charity in the UK, reached out to help Sam buy and distribute the defibrillators in his local community.